bcgov/startup-sample-project-aws-containers/README.md

-## Deploy on the Cloud
+## Deploy on the AWS Cloud
+To install the app on the Cloud you will need
+- Access to BCGov-SEA Cloud in AWS

 ### Deployment overview
-The deployment of the sample containers app to the cloud uses several steps.
+The deployment of the sample containers app to the AQS Cloud uses several steps.
 - Execute a Pull Request to the GitHub repositoy
 - The PR triggers several GitHub Action workflows in `.github/workflows`.
 They are used to build, test, and deploy the application.
 The diagram below illustrates the workflow architecture.

 ![alt text](docs/images/workflows.png "GitHub Action workflows")

-- The Actions will deploy the infraestructure for the app by invoking Terraform scripts.
-They are defined in the terraform module linked below and instantiated using Terragrunt (config is in the `./terraform/terragrunt.hcl` file).
+- The Actions will run Terraform scripts that will deploy the infraestructure for the app.
+This infraestructure is defined in the terraform module linked below

 [startup-sample-project-terraform-modules](https://github.com/bcgov/startup-sample-project-terraform-modules)

+and instantiated using `./terraform/terragrunt.hcl` file.

-- Properly speaking, the Terraform scripts will  will create an infraestructure plan in the Terraform Cloud, and a second script will apply the plan and deploy the planned infraestructure in AWS Cloud.
+- Properly speaking, the Terraform scripts will create an infraestructure plan in the Terraform Cloud, and a second script will apply the plan and deploy the planned infraestructure in AWS Cloud.

-In the deployment, the terraform script will create in the AWS Cloud an Elastic Container Registry (ECR) repository in the sandbox service account and authorize read access from other AWS service accounts.
-This is useful for deploying to ECS.
+During the deployment process, Terraform script will create in the AWS Cloud an Elastic Container Registry (ECR) repository in the sandbox service account and authorize read access from other AWS service accounts (dev, sandbox).

 Inside this container, three containers are created that will host the client, server and DB components of the app.